tdecker91/Card3D/.github/CONTRIBUTING.md

 - **Fork the repository** and create your branch from `main`.
 - **Make your changes** with clear, descriptive commit messages.
 - **Test your changes** locally before submitting a pull request.
+- **Open pull request** with a clear description of your changes.
+Add relevant screenshots or video if helpful

 ## Linting GDScript